The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: The Cosmological Simulations

 The second approach is to use the fluid formulation of the FDM dynamics.
-In this approach, employing the Smoothed-Particle-Hydrodynamics (SPH) methods \cite{particleincell,mocz,ax-gadget}, one calculates the extra force due to the gradient of the QP term in Eq.\eqref{euler:eq} on the FDM particles in an N-body simulation.
+In this approach, the Smoothed-Particle-Hydrodynamics (SPH) methods \cite{particleincell,mocz,ax-gadget} are used to calculate the extra force due to the gradient of the QP term in Eq.\eqref{euler:eq} on the FDM particles in an N-body simulation.
 Although this approach could not reproduce the interference patterns and has some intrinsic inaccuracies in small scales \citep[see, e.g.,][]{FDMsimulations}, it is still suitable for studying large-scale structure formation.
-For instance, simulations with a box size of $50\,h^{-1}\,\mathrm{Mpc}$ are performed in \citep[see, ][]{zhanglym}.
-However, larger simulations that could encompass quasi-linear scales are still beyond the reliability scope of these codes \citep{FDMsimulations}.
+For instance, simulations with a box size of $50\,h^{-1}\,\mathrm{Mpc}$ are performed in \citep[see][]{zhanglym}.
+However, generating reliable larger simulations that could encompass quasi-linear scales is still beyond the capabilities of these codes \citep{FDMsimulations}.

-Another alternative is to use the FDM initial conditions as an initial condition for ordinary CDM cosmological simulation codes.
-It has been shown that it is a good approximation if we are interested in large-scale structure formation.
+Another alternative is to use the FDM initial conditions for the ordinary CDM cosmological simulation codes.
+This has been shown to be a good approximation if we are interested in large-scale structure formation.
 The difference between the mass power spectra of a full FDM simulation and a simulation with only FDM initial conditions is well below the percent level \citep[see, e.g.][]{ax-gadget}.
-As one approaches the scales $\sim 1\,h\,\mathrm{Mpc}^{-1}$ and smaller, the difference becomes utterly negligible.
-This fact, along with CDM codes' ability to successfully simulate quasi-linear scales makes this approach suitable for our current purpose.
+For the FDM of mass of orders $\sim 10^{-23}-10^{-22}\, \mathrm{eV}$, for wavenumbers $k\sim 1-10\,h\,\mathrm{Mpc}^{-1}$ and smaller, the difference becomes utterly negligible.
+This fact, together with the ability of CDM codes to successfully simulate quasi-linear scales, makes this approach suitable for our present purpose.